dbissell6/DFIR/Explorations+Reflections3.md

 ## Next Steps

+For forensics the focus will be windows executables and getting volitility to work.

 I like being good at the Misc category, not sure how to leverege that tho lol.
-Before the next HTB CTF I will venture into the ML category, that will be the next category I would like to excel in, should be a low hanging fruit.
+Before the next HTB CTF I will venture into the ML category, should be a low hanging fruit.

+I need to find a couple people or a team that specializes in my weaknesses(cyrpto,reversing,pwning,web).

 ## Updated Statistics
 Finally with the addition of new challenges the dataset becomes more robust and the relations become more refined.
 Moving forward I have decided to compute the stats of both CTF challenges together.
+I feel confident of the overview so this will be the last graph.
+The devils in the details.